wilmer88/tool-inventory/README.md

 });

 ```
-- code bellow renders the `views/allDepartment page`/ "All Departments page" on the navbar
+- code route renders the `views/allDepartment page`/ "All Departments page" on the navbar
 ```
 router.get("/addDepartmentPage/new", (req, res) => {
   res.render("addDepartmentPage");